Pengwei-Yang/Pengwei-Yang/content/post/getting-started/index.md

 ---
 commentable: true
-title: Pengwei Yang's Conference Paper has now been published on Springer Nature.
+title: Pengwei Yang's Conference Paper has now been published by Springer Nature.
 subtitle: Conference Proceeding on 20th International Conference on Service-Oriented Computing.

 # Summary for listings and search engines